AlexStory/renelle_docs/docs/modules/math.md

 #### floor(n)

-Rounds a loat down to the nearest integer
+Rounds a float down to the nearest integer

 #### example